johnolamide/portfolio-v2/README.md

 - Code diffs and error messages for targeted debugging assistance
 - User stories and design requirements for feature implementation
 - Existing codebase patterns to maintain consistency across the project

+**Runtime AI Features**: The application itself incorporates AI through the interactive chatbot, which uses Google's Gemini API to provide context-aware responses based on the user's GitHub data.
+The chatbot can be prompted with questions about the portfolio owner's background, projects, and skills, enhancing user engagement and providing personalized insights.

 This AI-driven approach will enable rapid prototyping, maintain high code quality, and ensure thorough documentation, allowing focus on creative aspects of portfolio design and user experience.